grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 Do you need to run your full load test suite on every commit?
 Probably not, but in any case should not be the initial ambition.
 Repeating the advice from earlier in the guide, start small and expand from there.
 Start by evaluating the most business critical transactions/journeys you have in your system and start by automating those.

-## 6. Notifications
+## 8. Notifications

-Once you have your load tests integrated into a CI pipeline you should make sure you’re also getting notified whenever a build/pipeline fails.
-You might already get notification via email, Slack, Microsoft Teams or Webhook through your CI tool, but if not you can set it up as follows.
+Once you have your load tests integrated into a CI pipeline, you should make sure you’re also getting notified whenever a build/pipeline fails.
+You might already get notifications via email, Slack, Microsoft Teams, or Webhook through your CI tool, but if not, you can set it up as follows:

 ### For k6 OSS

-There’s no builtin notification mechanism in k6 OSS, so you’d have to send a notification from the test script.
+There’s no built-in notification mechanism in k6 OSS, so you’d have to send a notification from the test script.
 One way to achieve this is by sending a notification event request to Slack or Microsoft Teams.

-For Slack you need to first [setup an incoming webhook](https://slack.com/intl/en-se/help/articles/115005265063-Incoming-WebHooks-for-Slack).
-Once setup you get a webhook URL that you specify as the target of the POST request in the teardown function:
+For Slack, you need to first [set up an incoming webhook](https://slack.com/intl/en-se/help/articles/115005265063-Incoming-WebHooks-for-Slack).
+Once setup, you get a webhook URL that you specify as the target of the POST request in the teardown function:

 ```javascript
 import { sleep } from 'k6';